*Those processes performed to define a new project or a new phase of an existing project by obtaining authorization to start the project or phase.

 2Develop Project Management Plan

 The “Project Management Plan” contains all the plans and baselines literally.
 This feature of the project management plan means that all the requirements for execution, monitoring and controlling and closing are spelled out in detail in this Record or File.
-The project management plan is not a project document by definition, Project Records and anything that is not called a plan or baseline.
+The project management plan is not a project document by definition, Project Records are anything that is not called a plan or baseline.

 The Project Management Plan is Progressively Elaborated or iteratively developed during the project.
 The term to use is “Progressively Elaborated”.
 There are nineteen (19) outputs of “Project Management Plan Updates”, the use of this output is to update any of the plans or baselines with more definitive information.
 Project Management Plan Updates is not used for project Changes.
 All changes use the output, “Change Request”.
 Change Requests are then processed through “Perform Integrated Change Control” process.